Prest Group · sales-conversion consultancy

 Volume rarely fixes a message that isn't landing or a close that isn't closing.
 The number of meetings was never the problem.
 What gets said inside them.
 What goes unsaid.
 What the third question is.
 That's the challenge.

 That's the work.
 Not more meetings.
-Better swings, with the coach watching.
+The words inside the meetings you already take.

 You run the call.
 The coaching is the review after: your swing, your silences, the questions that hit, the questions that missed.
 Without it, your next at-bat repeats this one.